gjaerk/Capstone/README.md

 5. Loan5.zip
 6. Loan6.zip

-Combine the above files (it sould contain 887,379 rows and 74 fields).
+By combining the above files (it sould contain 887,379 rows and 74 fields).